 ABOUT LAKE CORNELIA

 Lake Cornelia is a shallow lake in a natural marsh area.
 This lake is rich in nutrients.
 Algal blooms in the summer have offered more limited uses of the lake.
+The District ill conduct projects during 2019-2020 to improve the health of Lake Cornelia and Lake Edina.
 The Minnesota Department of Natural Resources stocks the lake for its Fishing in the Neighborhood Program.

 Use Attainability Study (UAA) Update